Derkades/commons-conservancy-website/README.md

 # Commons Conservancy

-## Building
+## Deployment

-Install Hugo, at least v0.123.0.
-Static binaries are available [here](https://github.com/gohugoio/hugo/releases).
+1. Install Hugo, at least v0.123.0.
+Static binaries are available [here](https://github.com/gohugoio/hugo/releases), if your distribution does not include the required version.

-Run `hugo` in the `commons-conservancy` directory.
-A HTML tree is built and placed in `public/`
+2. Run `hugo` in `./commons-conservancy`.
+A HTML tree is built and placed in `public/`.
+3. Install a web server of choice and configure it to serve this directory

+The example Dockerfile in this repository can be used as a reference.

 ## Development server